Jurager/teams/README.md

 In the above example, we create a new team and assign it two roles: "admin" and "user".
 Each role is associated with a set of permissions that define what actions users with that role can perform within the application.

 The second argument for `$team->addRole()` is an array of permissions, which determine the actions that users with the corresponding role can perform in the application.
-These permissions are stored in the database and can be managed dynamically.

 ### Authorization